Victordtesla24/containerised-birth-time-rectifier/clinrules/rules/my-memory-manager.md

 ## Memory Bank Files Protocol (CRITICAL)

-Before starting any work, ensure the following files exist in the `cline_docs/` directory.
-If any file is missing, **pause immediately** and create it by:
+Before starting any work, display '[MEMORY BANK: ACTIVE]' on top of every task, when you ensure the following files exist in the @/cline_docs/ directory and if any file is missing, **pause immediately** and create it by:

 1. Reviewing all available documentation.
 2. Asking the user for any missing details.